ztalha6/TEDANGLE-APP/README.md

 To develop an open-source chat app specially designed to cater the needs of a developer to chat with fellow buddies and ignite their minds with tech ideas.

 # Supabase Usage
+## Authentication:
-Authentication: Using Supabase email authentication to set up users on to the chat app for only valid users in the system.
+Using Supabase email authentication to set up users on to the chat app for only valid users in the system.

+## Real-time:
-Real-time: fetching data using real time mechanism of Supabase to show chats at the client’s site in the application.
+Fetching data using real time mechanism of Supabase to show chats at the client’s site in the application.

+## Database:
-Database: storage of messages in a fast and secure Postgres database aiding in storage of messages in a secure environment with the advantage of stable and advanced Supabase databases.
+Storage of messages in a fast and secure Postgres database aiding in storage of messages in a secure environment with the advantage of stable and advanced Supabase databases.